ABHI-Theq/ChatBot-System-Powered-By-Gemini-Api/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is not licensed yet.

 ---